 1. What do you know about Salesforce?

 Salesforce has become a leader in CRM development.
-Salesforce is a customer relationship management (CRM) platform that connects businesses with their customers.
-It’s a single, integrated CRM platform that provides a single, shared picture of every customer to all of your departments, including marketing, sales, commerce, and service, and also allows you to store the data on a secure Cloud.
-Not only does the platform include a number of services and tools for relationship management, but it assists in app development.
+It is a customer relationship management (CRM) platform that connects businesses with their customers.
+It is a single, integrated CRM platform that provides a standard shared picture of every customer to all of your departments, including marketing, sales, commerce, and service, and also allows you to store the data on a secure Cloud.
+Not only does the platform include a number of services and tools for relationship management, but it also assists in app development.
 As a result, Salesforce allows you to operate your business from anywhere.

 2. Explain Salesforce Admin characteristics.